-The Company's outstanding indebtedness with Hercules bears interest at the greater of 8.85%, or 5.60% plus the Wall Street Journal prime rate.
-As of 31 December 2021, our outstanding indebtedness with Hercules bears interest at 8.85%.
-If the Wall Street Journal prime rate increases to over 3.25%, the interest on our loan with Hercules will increase.
-We currently do not engage in any interest rate hedging activity, and we have no intention to do so in the foreseeable future.
+The Company's outstanding indebtedness with Hercules bears interest at an annual rate equal to the Wall Street Journal prime rate plus 4.55%, with a minimum annual rate of at least 8.05%, capped at a rate no greater than 9.05%.
+We currently do not engage in any interest rate hedging activity, and we have no intention of doing so in the foreseeable future.